Addictive Disorders, Behavioral Health, and Mental Health

 Wright, Steven, MD

 Steven Wright, MD, is a residency-trained family physician with a 32 year clinical career.
 Active in addiction medicine 30 years and medical pain management 14 years, he focuses on building sober and pain-managed persons and communities through evidence-based, personalized, and respectful medical approaches as a medical director of a clinical practice in Colorado and through consulting, speaking, advocacy, policy development, education, medical provider assessment / supervision, and medical legal work.
 Program Medical Director: The International Benzodiazepine Conference, Bend, OR.
 Medical Director: Mountain Medical Care and sponsored by Road to Recovery, LLC, Denver metro, CO.

 The purpose of the 44th Annual Winter Symposium includes improving health professional attendee’s evidence-based diagnostic/assessment, treatment, knowledge and practice skills specific to reducing and/or eliminating health care provider care gaps...

 The 44th Annual Advanced International Winter Symposium

 is an exciting and fun educational experience held in Colorado Springs, CO.
 Each year this internationally recognized Symposium brings together a distinguished faculty to address the issues of treatment, recovery, and research in the addictions, mental health, and behavioral health fields.

 COLORADO SPRINGS, CO

-This exciting, booming city is located 60 miles south of Denver.
+This exciting, booming city is located 60 miles south of Denver and is an exceptional setting for the 44th annual symposium.
 Our great airport makes Colorado Springs easy to reach!
-The climate, scenery, recreational opportunities and Pikes Peak make Colorado Springs an exceptional setting for the 43rd annual symposium.
+The climate, scenery, recreational opportunities and Pikes Peak make Colorado Springs an exceptional setting for the 44th annual symposium.